 “Generation Z sees problems but wants to find solutions and knows how to wield their tools and knowledge to do so.
 We predict Generation Z will have a strong work ethic similar to Baby Boomer and the responsibility and resiliency of their Generation X parents, and they may be even technologically savvier than the Millennials” (Seemiller & Grace, 2016).

 Through Late Night Noms and Neighborhood Dinners, residents have expressed that they need support being adults.
-In 2018-2019, the Oaks will focus on introducing students to diverse perspectives, learning how to be responsible and discerning information consumers, discussing what political engagement looks like, defining the concept of thriving, and more.
+In 2019-2020, the Oaks will focus on introducing students to diverse perspectives, learning how to be responsible and discerning information consumers, discussing what political engagement looks like, defining the concept of thriving, and more.
 Most of our events focus on some aspect of being an adult and what that means.
-We’ve had conversations with residents and staff, during Late Night Noms, about what it means to start a family and all the implications that brings with it.
 We’ve had organic conversations with residents that transition from surface level, to in-depth and meaningful.
 This shows our residents are ready, willing and sometimes eager to go deep.